openeuropa/entity_version/modules/entity_version_workflows/README.md

 ## Configurations
 Entity version settings under path "admin/config/entity-version/settings" have to be configured in order to have the entity version workflows functionality fully operational.
+If no field is configured, the workflow functionality is not applied.